 Medical malpractice occurs when treatment by a healthcare provider falls below the accepted standard of care in the medical community and leads to the injury or death of a patient.
-If you have been injured as a result of medical malpractice, Amber Hall, Attorney at Law, PLLC may be able to file a lawsuit against the doctor, nurse, hospital or healthcare provider who was negligent in causing the injury.
+If you have been injured as a result of medical malpractice, Tallahassee personal injury attorney Amber Hall, Attorney at Law, PLLC may be able to file a lawsuit against the doctor, nurse, hospital or healthcare provider who was negligent in causing the injury.
 Professionals in the healthcare industry are expected to uphold high standards and conform to certain duties of care.

 Moreover, medical malpractice is professional negligence committed via the act or omission of a health care provider such as a doctor, dentist, nurse, or other health care provider.